mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

  - What bad about it?
     - It wastes information about state connections
+        - because it never really considers correlations between states.
+        - when you're in E, you always go through C. Or when you're in B, you go through C. But somehow B's value is 8 , and for E value is -2.
+But really they should be the same.
     - Each state must be learned separately
     - So, it takes a long time to learn
+        - but if you keep collecting data infinitely long, it will average out to the right thing.
+        - but often in learning, it's not about what you learn after infinite data, you want to learn more quickly than after infinite time.

 We waste information about how the states connect up to each other.
 If we know the state is good and we know another state leads to it , that state should be good as well.
 Because we're learning each state separately , we're failing to exploit information across episodes.